A little or a lot – your gift of time makes a difference

 North Shore – Julie Read on 09 485 3536

 Just to give you an idea of how you can volunteer for Hospice, read on....

-If you love working as part of a team and are looking for a regular commitment of time, volunteering in your local Hospice shop may be for you.
+If you love working as part of a team volunteering in your local Hospice shop may be for you.
 Whether it’s sorting, pricing or selling items, our retail volunteers say they have great fun meeting new people and love helping the Hospice community in a sustainable way.

-Assisting our healthcare professionals in looking after patients – whether at Harbour Hospice, in people’s homes or in the community – takes a special type of person.
-Options include visiting patients in wherever they call home, helping out with day programmes, or recording life stories are all ways to help patients and their whanau.
-At Hibiscus Coast, volunteers also help in the inpatient Unit.
+Assist our healthcare professionals to look after patients – whether at Harbour Hospice, in people’s homes or in the community.
+Options include visiting patients in wherever they call home, helping out with day programmes, or recording life stories.
+At Hibiscus Coast, volunteers also help in the Inpatient Unit.